-Movie: (1984) When a nest of alien eggs hatches, it spells trouble for a pair of poachers, a vacationing singer and his entourage and an isolated family.
+Movie: (1984) When some alien eggs hatch, it spells trouble for a pair of poachers, a vacationing singer and his entourage and an isolated family.

 First shown: 6/15/91

 Invention exchange: After a brief scene from “An Officer and a Gentlemen,” Joel demonstrates his monster chord; while the Mads have invented a public domain karaoke machine

 Host segment 1: J&tB record “Idiot Control Now” and it stinks!

 Host segment 2: J&tB present New Age music from Some Guys in Space

 Host segment 3: “You are magic, aren’t you, Trumpy?”

 End: J&tB sing, “A Clown in the Sky”

 Stinger: “It stinks!”

 • People adore this episode.
 In the ACEG it’s described as a “fan favorite.”
 But I gotta say this is number-one in my list of “sleeping pill” episodes.
 Don’t get me wrong: the riffing is great and the host segments are ALL winners (which is a rarity).
 But the movie just puts me to sleep.
 Maybe it’s all the fog and new agey music.
 I did make it through this viewing without dozing off, but I was getting pretty drowsy by the end.